prasadlan/xman/README.md

 ## Installation
 - Download XMan and drop `xman` folder in your REDCap root
-- Run `install.sql` against your database
+- Run `install.sql` against your REDCap database
 - Move `.htaccess` file to the REDCap root
 - Go to **Control Center > General Configuration**, set **REDCap Hooks** as the absolute path to the `includes/hooks.inc` file (e.g. `/var/www/redcap/xman/includes/hooks.inc`), and save